 This training is designed for up to 30 trainees and includes one Trainer.
 The NCAC will provide training manuals for each training participant.
 In addition, the NCAC can provide Continuing Education Credits, if requested.
 NCAC trainers are assigned based on availability.

-If you would like further information or to discuss customized training options for your community, please contact Amy Garrison at 256-327-3748.
+If you would like further information or to discuss customized training options for your community, please contact Kennedy Thomas at 256-327-3748.